gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I'm not paying you to sit and gaffle.

 Which is how I wound up in Coriandel sucking the stump of a broken tooth at the end of another long ride.
-I should have been happy---the city was still celebrating the new emir's coronation, and I had a fresh string of silver in my pocket.
+I should have been happy—the city was still celebrating the new emir's coronation, and I had a fresh string of silver in my pocket.
 On the other hand, getting the stump of that tooth pulled was going to eat half of what I'd just earned, and then where would I be?
 Right back where I'd started.
-Three months of hard work and I was right back where I'd puking well started---again.
+Three months of hard work and I was right back where I'd puking well started—again.

 So that's my first onion.
 My second is the caravaneer deciding that I couldn't keep the horse I'd been riding.
 She wasn't anything special, but she had a